Comic-Con-Museum/fan-forge-backend/API_DOCS.md

   title: string // A short title for the artifact
   description: string // A detailed description of what the artifact is
   image: integer // The ID of this artifact's image
+  parent: integer // The ID of the exhibit this artifact is associated with
+  cover: boolean // Whether or not this artifact is the cover
   creator: string // The username of the artifact's creator
-  cover: boolean // Whether or not this artifact is the cover
   created: datetime // When this artifact was created }
 ```